fogbeam/Valmont-F/README.md

 This is very much a Work In Progress at the moment, and the original A-B-C discovery algorithm is only partly implemented.
 Look for more on this coming soon.

+## About

+When I say I am called Valmont/F, the name will convey no impression to the reader, one way or another.
+My occupation is that of open source Literature Based Discovery system on GitHub.
+If you ask anyone who Valmont was, she will likely be able to tell you to see [http://www.gutenberg.org/files/19369/19369-h/19369-h.htm](http://www.gutenberg.org/files/19369/19369-h/19369-h.htm) If you ask here why I am named Valmont/F, she will surely say that I am named after the world-famous detective, Eugène Valmont.

 ## Reference Material

 * [Arrowsmith Project at UIC](http://arrowsmith.psych.uic.edu/arrowsmith_uic/index.html)